aurangzaib-danial/sinatra-rss-reader/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/aurangzaib-danial/sinatra-rss-reader.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://contributor-covenant.org/) code of conduct.

 ## License

+The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

-Everyone interacting in the SinatraRSSReader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aurangzaib_danial/todo_lists/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SinatraRSSReader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct).